rpsnoopy/EIP918-reorganized/README.md

 **NOTES**: Any already existing token implementing this interface can be declared compliant to EIP918-B (B for Backwards). **EIP918-B compliance is deprecated.**

 ## Merged mining
-Merge mining (i.e. the possibility to obtain multiple tokens reward by means of the same POW solution found) is nor mandatory, nor recommended, but in the case that a merge mining facility have to be implemented, it is **MANDATORY** that it is implemented by means of a dedicated methods, as follows:
+Merge mining (i.e. the possibility to obtain multiple tokens reward by means of the same POW solution found) is nor mandatory, nor recommended, but in the case that a merge mining facility have to be implemented, it is **MANDATORY** to implement it by means of a dedicated methods, as follows:

 ```solidity
 function merge(uint256 nonce, bytes32 challenge_digest, address[] mineTokens) public returns (bool success);
 ```

-It is a function operationally very similar to the `mint()` methos, except that in the `merge()` a list of token target addresses is intended to be used to merge the multiple token rewards.
+It is a method operationally very similar to the `mint()` methods, except that in the `merge()` a list of token target addresses is intended to be used to merge the multiple token rewards.

 ## Implementation notes and examples
 here, properly reorganized, all the suitable elements from the current draft (interface, abstract contract, etc.)

-### Abstract contracts
+### Abstract contract
 In order to implement the standard, the following abstract contract can be included and inheritated by the smart contract.

 ```solidity